waigel/node-ms-teams-webhook/README.md

 # Microsoft Incomming Webhooks
-This package help you for making request to Microsoft Teams Incomming Webhooks.
+This package helps you making requests to Microsoft Teams Incomming Webhooks.
 Use it in your application to send a notification to a channel.

 ## Installation